Freeholder Michelle Gentek

 520 Market Street 8th Floor

 Term - January 2013 to December 2015

-Michelle Gentek brings her commitment to the environment and a lifetime of public service and community activism to her new role as a Camden County Freeholder.
-She lives in Gloucester Township with her three sons, Ryan, Matthew and Thomas, who range in age from 11 to 20.
+Michelle Gentek brings her commitment to the environment and a lifetime of public service and community activism to her role as a Camden County Freeholder.
+She lives in Gloucester Township with her three sons.

 She served as a Councilwoman in Gloucester Township from 2010-2012.
 Through her leadership there, Freeholder Gentek helped Gloucester Township develop a comprehensive Energy Master Plan that includes installation of solar panels on the municipal building and a $21 million shared services solar project in partnership with the Gloucester Township Public Schools and the Black Horse Pike Regional School District.
 She also created the Township’s first Community Garden program and has worked to revitalize downtown Blackwood by merging economic development with the arts.

 While a member of Gloucester Township Council, Freeholder Gentek assumed a leadership role in the Township’s Sustainability Program and, in just one year, ensured the Township earned a Bronze certification from the Sustainable Jersey Program, followed by a silver certification.
 She received the Sustainable New Jersey Leadership Award in 2012 for the vital role she played in Gloucester Township’s success in sustainability.